Here are the short answers to the most frequently asked questions.

 This is Winnipeg; do you offer any discounts?

 From time to time we offer special rates.
-Our current promotion:
+Our current promotion for couples whose plans have been affected by COVID-19:

-- 10% off all future packages for couples who first book us for a Simple Signing Service and later hire us to officiate a ceremony.
+- 19% off a future Signature package for couples who first book us for a Simple Signing Service or Short and Sweet in 2020 and later hire us to officiate a Signature ceremony in 2021.